chrisx8/pidash/README.md

 A simple, lightweight system monitoring dashboard for Raspberry Pi devices running Raspbian.

 **ONLY Raspbian on Raspberry Pi is supported!
-You'll get errors if you run it another distro!**
+You'll get errors if you run it on another distro!**

 ## Features